connorbroad/GithubPagesTest/README.md

 ## Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-Deploy to github pages using `ng deploy --base-href=/stuff/`
+## Deploying to Github Pages

+See the Github Action yml: `.github/workflows/deploy.yml`

+On a merge to master, this builds the project and pushes the result to the `gh-pages` branch.

+The repo is configured to publish changes to that branch to the Github Page.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Wishlist
+## Todo
 ### Home page
  - Arcade button with game selection